Gloria Grace Rand’s blog selectively accepts outside contributions from industry professionals. Here’s a little bit about how that works.

 WHAT WE LOOK FOR

-Articles submitted for consideration should be of interest to entrepreneurs and small business owners, have a tone that is appropriate for Gloria Grace Rand’s blog, and be written by a person, not a PR department,.
-We like articles that spotlight new ideas about business growth, and stimulate conversations around topics and trends concerning online marketing that will engage our readers.
+Articles submitted for consideration should be of interest to entrepreneurs and small business owners, have a tone that is appropriate for Gloria Grace Rand’s blog, and be written by a person, not a PR department.
+We like articles that spotlight new ideas about personal, spiritual and business growth, and stimulate conversations around topics and trends concerning online marketing and mindset that will engage our readers.
 We appreciate lively, polished writing that balances research or news with fun and memorable examples that serve to illustrate your point of view.

 While we encourage sharing your own business experiences to support your ideas, over-the-top self-promotion (of yourself or your company) will cause us to reject your article.
 The same goes for dense jargon and abstract, blanket assertions.

-We prefer submissions from contributors who are leaders in and knowledgeable about the types of topics we regularly cover on our blog: social media marketing, online marketing, SEO, SEO copywriting, entrepreneurship, and time management are popular with our readers.
+We prefer submissions from contributors who are leaders in and knowledgeable about the types of topics we regularly cover on our blog: imposter syndrome, resilience, work-life balance, social media marketing, online marketing, SEO, SEO copywriting, entrepreneurship, and time management are popular with our readers.

 We do not focus on apps, unless they can help a small business owner be more productive, and we do not focus on games.